lixk/py4js/README.md

 ```

 ### Step 3
-create a Python file, such as `main.py`:
+Create a Python file that is at the same level as the service package, such as `main.py`:
 ```python
 from py4js import Server